FedEx trims its view on 2013 global growth, U.S. view unchanged

-Oct 10 Package delivery company FedEx Corp on Wednesday cut its forecast for global growth in 2013 for the second time this year, citing slower growth in China, recession in some European economies and high energy prices.
+Package delivery company FedEx Corp (FDX.N) on Wednesday cut its forecast for global growth in 2013 for the second time this year, citing slower growth in China, recession in some European economies and high energy prices.

 "We are operating in the most tepid post-recession recovery in the modern era," David Bronczek, chief executive of FedEx's Express unit, told a biannual analyst and investor meeting in Memphis, Tennessee.